 In the world of fast-paced eCommerce, it is essential to motivate customers to complete purchases and not get distracted by the rest of the world wide web.
 If you don’t give customers the incentive they need to purchase, they’ll go somewhere else!

 So how can you gain an edge over the competition and motivate your customers to come back?

 The answer is in providing discounts that are personalised and useful to your customers!
 In this article, we’ll cover the many discount code strategies that you can implement to help encourage your customers to buy from you.

 With the number of websites offering vouchers and deals increasing, potential customers are always on the hunt for the best deal possible.
 Therefore, it is more difficult than ever to ensure your customers use the discount codes you provide.
 You need to do everything you can to encourage a purchase, and that means personalising discounts.

 As the capabilities for personalisation in the buyer’s journey increases, so do the expectations for it.
-Personalisation cannot be underestimated as an incentive, and when paired with creative discount code strategies, they form a killer combination for enticing new customers and keeping hold of existing ones.
+Personalisation cannot be underestimated as an incentive, and when paired with creative discount code strategies, they form a killer combination for enticing new customers and increase customer loyalty.

 By personalising a customer’s shopping experience, you’re appealing to what they truly want or need, rather than pushing random discounts on them that won’t benefit them.
 By adjusting your messaging and the discount you offer — even analysing a customer’s purchase history to help do this effectively — you can ensure that customer has an incentive to buy.
 And the stats back this up — 59% of customers claim that their purchasing habits are noticeably impacted if they have experienced personalisation.